SVEENASHARMA/PythonProject/README.md

 ![Most watched videos in 2020 word cloud](https://user-images.githubusercontent.com/70446836/98896132-4b1f1080-2476-11eb-891d-ee6d1f5c3226.png)

+The 2019 and 2020 word clouds contain key words from the most watched videos based on the comments.
+The most common words appear larger in the cloud.

 ## The Most Viewed Quarantine Challenge Videos During Strict COVID Lockdown
 ![quarantine challengebar](https://user-images.githubusercontent.com/70446836/98896182-60943a80-2476-11eb-82f4-c160173e882d.png)

 ![quarantine challenge word cloud](https://user-images.githubusercontent.com/70446836/98896184-60943a80-2476-11eb-97d8-26de7bac7d58.png)

+The horizontal bar graph depict the most viewed quarantine challenge videos created during lockdown.
+This data was pulled from the YouTube Search API dataset and the word clouyd was generated from the comments.

 # Findings and Observations
 ## Q1) Why were certain categories trending during specific times?